Board of Directors

 Gary served four terms in the Oklahoma House of Representatives where he chaired the House Agriculture Committee and was a member of the leadership team.
 He served on Governor David Walters Cabinet as Oklahoma’s First Secretary of Agriculture and Commissioner.
 He served on the Cabinets of both Governor Frank Keating and Mary Fallin as their Secretary of the Environment and assisted Governor-Elect Brad Henry as a member of his transition team.

 In 2004, Gary was a co-founder of First Trinity Life, an Oklahoma based insurance company that has stockholders in all 77 counties.
-The company has since grown to be an over $400 million enterprise and has expanded into 30 other states, helping to keep the entrepreneurial spirit alive and thriving in Oklahoma.
+The company has since grown to be a more than $625 million enterprise and has expanded into 30 other states, helping to keep the entrepreneurial spirit alive and thriving in Oklahoma.

 Oklahoma City, OK